cftang9/PQD/README.md

 This repository contains R programs for the article, “Testing for positive quadrant dependence.”
 This article has been submitted for publication.
 Prior to using R programs on this repository, please download the main R program [EL_PQD_Library.R](https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R) or source it in R using the command ``source("https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R")`` which requires installing `R` packages `Rcpp` and `copula`.
-We would like to point out that Loading or executing functions in `Rcpp` packages may encounter some technical problems for Windows users.
+We would like to point out that loading or executing functions in `Rcpp` packages may encounter some technical problems for Windows users if your `R` software was recently updated to the latest version.
 One may run these codes in `Rstudio` and follow what it suggests to solve the problem.
-After successfully loading this R program, the function `IndvsPQD` will automate critical value calculations for the practitioner.
+After successfully loading the main R program, the function `IndvsPQD` will automate critical value calculations for the practitioner.
 To better understand the use of our R program, we start with an illustrative example.

 ## Part 1:  Illustration